diogogomes031/Button-Box/README.md

 To replicate the project, you only need to see the items that I will leave available.
 Both 3D files (Lid / Bottom) are good to go to a 3D slicer and start printing .

+The scrwes used in this project have the following measures 3.5mm in diameter and 16mm in length